 New and Noteworthy

-PLC’s 2022 Community Impact Report is now available.
-This Report describes the inspiring work of the PLC and many volunteers supporting adult learners over the last 18 months.
+PLC’s 2025 Community Impact Report is now available.
+This report describes the inspiring work of PLC and the many volunteers supporting adult learners over the last year.

 • The literacy levels of parents are crucial in predicting their children’s literacy levels and educational attainment.
 (National Institute for Literacy)